Skip to main content

 How to Backtest a Trading Strategy, Step by Step

-1. Get Your Rules Crystal Clear Before you look at any data, write down your strategy’s rules as if you were programming a robot.
+1. Get Your Rules Crystal Clear Before you look at any data, write down your strategy's rules as if you were programming a robot.
 Exactly what has to happen for you to enter a trade?
 Where will you place your stop-loss and take-profit?
 How much of your capital will you risk on each trade?
 If your rules are fuzzy here, your results will be meaningless later.
-For a structured approach to defining these critical entry and exit points, our guide on Crafting a Winning Pine Script Strategy Entry is an excellent resource.
+For a structured approach to defining these critical entry and exit points, our guide on Crafting a Winning Pine Script Strategy Entry is a good place to start.

 2. Gather Good, Long-Term Data You need historical price data, and it has to be solid.
-More importantly, it needs to cover different types of markets—booming bull runs, scary bear drops, and those boring sideways periods.
+More importantly, the data should cover different market types—booming bull runs, scary bear drops, and boring sideways periods.
 Why?
 A strategy that only works when prices are soaring might get crushed at the first sign of trouble.
-A good rule of thumb is to get at least 10 years of data.
-This helps ensure you’re not just seeing a lucky streak.
+Aim for at least 10 years of data.
+This helps ensure you're not just seeing a lucky streak.

 4. Keep a Detailed Trade Journal As your simulation runs, log every single trade.
-Write down the entry date/price, exit date/price, how long you were in the trade, the profit or loss, and maybe a quick note like “stopped out” or “target hit.”
-This log is your goldmine.
-It turns a bunch of numbers into a story you can learn from.
+Write down the entry date and price, exit date and price, how long you were in the trade, the profit or loss, and a quick note like "stopped out" or "target hit."
+This log turns a bunch of numbers into a story you can learn from.

-5. Dig Into the Numbers (Find the Story) Now, analyze your trade journal.
+5. Dig Into the Numbers Now, analyze your trade journal.
 Look beyond just the total profit.
-How often did you win (win rate)?
+How often did you win?
 What was your average win versus your average loss?
 How much did your account drop from its peak (maximum drawdown)?
-These metrics, which we’ll detail next, tell you if you have a real, repeatable advantage or just got lucky.
+These metrics tell you if you have a real, repeatable advantage or just got lucky.

 The Numbers That Actually Matter in Your Backtest

 Looking at your backtest results can feel overwhelming.
-There are so many numbers!
-But just like you wouldn't judge a car only by its top speed, you shouldn't judge a trading strategy by just one flashy figure.
-The key is to focus on the handful of metrics that truly tell you if your strategy is robust and, frankly, if you can stick with it through tough times.
+There are so many numbers.
+But you wouldn't judge a car only by its top speed, so don't judge a trading strategy by one flashy figure.
+Focus on the handful of metrics that tell you if you can stick with the strategy through tough times.

 MetricWhat It MeasuresBenchmark to Target